groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/net/quick-start/set-license-from-file/_index.md

 weight: 10
 url: /net/quick-start/set-license-from-file/
 ---

+# Set License from File - GroupDocs Comparison for .NET

 ## Introduction
 In the realm of .NET development, having efficient tools for document comparison is vital for various industries, including legal, finance, and education.
 GroupDocs Comparison for .NET provides a robust solution for comparing documents seamlessly within your .NET applications.
 This article serves as a comprehensive guide to utilizing GroupDocs Comparison for .NET effectively, breaking down essential steps and providing insights into its implementation.
 ## Prerequisites